Who are Gogglebox's eccentric couple Giles and Mary?

 Ever wondered why they call each other 'Nutty'?
 Read on to discover all!

-While we love watching all of our fave Gogglebox is back on our screens families equally, we think it’s Giles and Mary – AKA married couple Mary Killen and Giles Wood from Wiltshire – who secretly steal the show every week.
+While we love watching all of our fave Gogglebox families equally, we think it’s Giles and Mary – AKA married couple Mary Killen and Giles Wood from Wiltshire – who secretly steal the show every week.

 And can you blame us?
-From the couples dry sense of humour to their refusal to look at each other in the eye, these comic geniuses have completely won over the Channel 4 viewers – plus, their wallpaper matches their armchair…
+From the couples dry sense of humour, to their refusal to look at each other in the eye, these comic geniuses have completely won over the Channel 4 viewers – plus, their wallpaper matches their armchair…

 But while we’ve learnt that Mary loves a bold pattern and Giles is a BIG fan of corduroy, this posh pair don’t give much else away so we’ve done a bit of digging and rounded up everything you need to know – and there’s some absolute Giles and Mary corkers that you just HAVE to read.